Transfer Learning (Il)liquidity: Deep Log-Sum-Exp Neural Network

-This network computes the same functions as the original model, but all edges are between adjacent layers.
+The estimator computes the same function, but all connections are between adjacent layers.
 Then, the covering number becomes

 We combine together the approximation and stability properties of Deep-LSE networks in an asymptotic framework.
-Let $\mathcal{F}_{n}$ denote the Deep-LSE sieve class, and let $Q_n(f)$ and $\overline Q_n(f)$ be the empirical and population criteria, respectively, associated with a function from the sieve class $f\in\mathcal{F}_{n}$.
-The first result establishes that under a suitable growth condition ($W V_n^{2}\,\log\!\big(V_n^L W\big)=o(n)$) the empirical criterion $Q_n(f)$ converges uniformly in probability to its population counterpart $\overline Q_n(f)$ over $f\in\mathcal{F}_{n}$.
-We use this uniform approximation to prove the consistency of the Deep-LSE sieve estimator $\hat f_n\in\mathcal{F}_{n}$.
-Specifically, if the network complexity, measured in terms of the widths and the number of affine pieces $V_n$, grows slowly enough, then the empirical $L^2$-distance
+Let $\mathcal{F}_{n}$ denote the Deep-LSE sieve functional class, and let $Q_n(f)$ and $\overline Q_n(f)$ be the empirical and population risk functions associated with the function from the sieve functional class $f\in\mathcal{F}_{n}$.
+The first result identifies an asymptotic growth condition ($W V_n^{2}\,\log\!\big(V_n^L W\big)=o(n)$) that allow the estimator to be consistent.